convisoappsec/conviso-docs/docs/integrations/gitlab.md

 ```

-**Note:** To scan your repository with AST, you need to have a project registered on Conviso Platform.
-The ```Project Code``` is found on the specific project page.
+**Note:** To scan your repository with AST, you need to have a asset registered on Conviso Platform.
 You also need your API Key, which [you can find using this tutorial](../api/generate-apikey.md).

-The identified vulnerabilities will be automatically sent to your Project on Conviso Platform.
+The identified vulnerabilities will be automatically sent to your Asset on Conviso Platform.
 Now you can use the [Vulnerabilities Management](../general/vulnerabilities_management.md) resource to work on the correction flow.

 ## Run a scan exclusively using Conviso SAST